rubrikinc/terraform-provider-polaris/docs/resources/aws_cloud_cluster.md

 page_title: "polaris_aws_cloud_cluster Resource - terraform-provider-polaris"
 subcategory: ""
 description: |-
-  The polaris_aws_cloud_cluster resource creates an AWS cloud cluster in RSC.
+  The polaris_aws_cloud_cluster resource creates an AWS cloud cluster using RSC.
   This resource creates a Rubrik Cloud Data Management (CDM) cluster with elastic storage in AWS using the specified configuration.
 The cluster will be deployed with the specified number of nodes, instance types, and network configuration.